rpede/tutorial-react-ci/README.md

 ## 4. Test

 You can only do so much with static code analysis.
-It can't tell if the code actually do what it is supposed to.
+It can't tell if the code actually does what it is supposed to.
 We need to execute the code for that.

 For that we need to write tests.